jfr2102/storm-cluster/README.md

 ### Accessing via Browser on host:
-When using swarm deployment, services are available  via all host IPs. ([see:](https://docs.docker.com/engine/swarm/ingress/))
+When using swarm deployment, services are available  via all host IPs. ([see: ingress](https://docs.docker.com/engine/swarm/ingress/))

 Storm UI:
 http://host:8080